-Data on current incidental takes in USA fisheries are available from several sources.
-In 1986, NMFS established a mandatory self-reported fisheries information system for large pelagic fisheries.
+Data on current incidental takes in U.S. fisheries are available from several sources.
+In 1986, NMFS established a mandatory self-reported Fishery information system for large pelagic fisheries.
 Data files are maintained at the Southeast Fisheries Science Center (SEFSC).
-The Northeast Fisheries Science Center (NEFSC) Sea Sampling Observer Program was initiated in 1989, and since that year several fisheries have been covered by the program.
+The Northeast Fisheries Science Center (NEFSC) Fisheries Observer Observer Program was initiated in 1989 and since that year several fisheries have been covered by the program.
 In late 1992 and in 1993, the SEFSC provided observer coverage of pelagic longline vessels fishing off the Grand Banks (Tail of the Banks) and provides observer coverage of vessels fishing south of Cape Hatteras.

-Bycatch has been observed by NMFS Sea Samplers in the pelagic drift gillnet, pelagic pair trawl, New England multispecies sink gillnet, North Atlantic bottom trawl fisheries, and pelagic longline fisheries.
-Pelagic Longline
+By-catch has been observed by NMFS Sea Samplers in the pelagic drift gillnet fishery, but no mortalities or serious injuries have been documented in the pelagic longline, pelagic pair trawl, Northeast multispecies sink gillnet, mid-Atlantic coastal gillnet, and North Atlantic bottom trawl fisheries.